Trial Tracker Analysis | Muay Thai & BJJ | January – June 2026

 How well each source closed each month

-Reddit (Joseph Jones — source corrected)11100%
+Reddit (Joseph Jones — source corrected)

-Reddit / No Show300%
+Reddit / No Show

 Google is still accelerating.
 ZP-verified: Jan 30% → Feb 36% → Mar 46% → Apr 52%.
 That's a straight line up for 4 months.
 Referrals in April also jumped to 25% (was 8.3% in tracker).
 Walk-ins close at 60-100% every time they show up.
 MD7 correction: April Reddit = 1 trial, 1 signup (Joseph Jones — previously labeled Unknown).
 May's partial data (18-19%) will improve as tracker sign-ups catch up.
 New insight: two Kings gym visitors (miles tepermen + Nakul sadayappon, May 16) came specifically because they know Hinds.
 They're still at Kings — follow up when they're ready to switch.